BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 ##### Workflow

 1. As for every file in this project, the first thing it will do is verify if you don't have whitespaces in the path of the project; if you have, it will not work.
-2. Now, the main function will call the `verify_env_file()` function, which will verify if the `.env` file exists in the path defined in the `ENV_PATH` constant, as well as if the environment variable defined in the `ENV_VARIABLE` constant is set.
+2. Now, the main function will call the `get_env_token()` function, which will verify if the `.env` file exists in the path defined in the `ENV_PATH` constant, as well as if the environment variable defined in the `ENV_VARIABLE` constant is set.
 If it isn't, it will stop the code execution.
 3. Next, the main function calls the `fetch_repositories(token)` function, which will fetch the repositories from the GitHub API.
 This function will return a list of repositories that have the minimum number of stars defined in the `MINIMUM_STARS` constant and don't have any of the keywords defined in the `EXCLUDE_REPOSITORIES_KEYWORDS` constant in the repository name.
 This function calls the following functions:
    1. `build_headers(token)`: This function builds the headers for the GitHub API request, including the token for authentication.
    2. `build_url(query)`: This function builds the URL for the GitHub API request, including the query parameters.